-The Mid-BBO or fair value policy uses uses either 'Mid-BBO' or 'Fair Value' as the Dynamic Collar Reference Price.
+The Reference Price Origin is set to Mid-BBO or Fair Value methodology, the DCRP is set to either 'Mid-BBO' or 'Fair Value'.
 If the BBO is within AQS, the policy uses Mid-BBO as the reference price, if not a Fair Value is used.

-While the setup of this Reference Price Origin on a per product basis is static (provided through daily referential, detailed table provided in this section), the change of DCRP used due to change in market conditions is dynamic:
+While the setup of this Reference Price Origin on a per product basis is static (provided through daily referential, detailed table provided in this section), the DCRP will change depending on market conditions:

-- If the market is considered liquid enough the DCRP is uses Mid-BBO of the order book - If the market is not considered liquid enough, the DCRP is computed based on a Fair Value.
+- If the market is considered liquid enough the DCRP is using Mid-BBO of the order book. - If the market is not considered liquid enough, the DCRP is using Fair Value.